OCA/stock-logistics-barcode/stock_scanner/README.rst

 Be careful, the role *Sentinel: technical users* is a technical role and should only be used by sentinel.

-The timeout of sessions is managed by a dedicated cron that reset the inactive sessions.
+The timeout of sessions is managed by a dedicated cron that resets the inactive sessions.
 The timeout can be configured on settings.
 "Settings > Warehouse"

 For the odoo-sentinel client